Al Oerter: Olympic athlete

 Oerter began his Olympic career at the 1956 Summer Olympics in Melbourne.
 He was not considered the favorite but he felt a rush during the competition and he unleashed a throw of 184 ft 22 in—which, at the time, was a career best.
 The throw was good enough to win the competition by more than 5 in.

 In 1957, it seemed that Oerter's career would be over at the age of 20 when he was nearly killed in an automobile accident.
 He recovered in time to compete at the 1960 Summer Olympics at Rome, where he was the slight favorite over teammate Rink Babka, who was the world record holder.

 Babka was in the lead for the first four of the six rounds.
 He gave Oerter advice before his fifth throw; Oerter threw his discus 194 ft 2 in, setting an Olympic record.
 Babka settled for the silver medal when he was not able to beat Oerter's throw.

 During the early 1960s, Oerter continued to have success and set his first world record in 1962.
 In the process, he was the first to break 200 feet in the discus.
 He was considered a heavy favorite to win a third gold medal at Tokyo in 1964.

 Oerter was hampered by injuries before the Games began.
 He was bothered by a neck injury that required him to wear a neck brace, and a week before the start of the competition he tore cartilage in his ribs.
 Oerter was competing in great pain, but he set a new Olympic standard and won a third Olympic gold medal despite not being able to take his last throw due to the pain from his ribs.
-He'd told the doctors, "These are the Olympics.
-You die for them".
+He had told the doctors, "These are the Olympics.
+You die for them."